Reason 2: The Teleological Argument (Design Argument)

 Molecular biologists classify it as equivalent to a written language but not by analogy.

-The statistical structure of any printed language ranges through letter and frequencies, diagrams, trigrams word frequencies, etc., spelling rules, grammar and so forth and therefore can be represented by a Markov process given the stDNAates of the system…..It is important to understand that we are not reasoning by analogy.
+The statistical structure of any printed language ranges through letter and frequencies, diagrams, trigrams word frequencies, etc., spelling rules, grammar and so forth and therefore can be represented by a Markov process given the states of the system…..It is important to understand that we are not reasoning by analogy.
 The sequence hypothesis applies directly to the protein and the genetic text as well as to written language and therefore the treatment is mathematically identical.[4]

 The cell has a language of its own, fully equipped with rules that govern how it communicates.
 This cellular communication system has been shown to have a one-to-one correspondence with our own communication systems.